 Volunteer events and observances

-Throughout the year there are many volunteering celebrations and observances hosted by the Joondalup Volunteer Resource Centre and the City.
+Throughout the year there are many volunteering opportunities, celebrations and observances hosted by the Joondalup Volunteer Resource Centre and the City.
 Previous observances have included sundowner events, breakfast forums, volunteer story promotional campaigns and Volunteer Involving Organisation promotional exhibitions.

 In 1985, the United Nations designated 5 December each year as International Volunteer Day, also known as Thank a Volunteer Day in Western Australia.
 It is viewed as a unique chance for volunteers and organisations to celebrate their efforts, to share their values and to promote their work among their communities, non-governmental organisation (NGOs), United Nations agencies, government authorities and the private sector.

-The City would like to thank all the dedicated volunteers and Joondalup Volunteer Resource Centre for their continued service, support and partnership to volunteering within the City of Joondalup.
+The City would like to thank all off the dedicated volunteers for their continued service and support to volunteering for and within the City of Joondalup.